Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

-The right-hand grip found on the Canon Rebel T6i is a great size, making it easy to hold and use this camera.
-This also is one of the lighter DSLR cameras on the market, weighing 1.22 lbs. and making it comfortable to use for long periods of time.
+Similar to the Canon EOS 80D, the right-hand grip found on the Canon Rebel T6i is a great size, making it easy to hold and use this camera.
+This also is one of the lighter DSLR cameras on the market, weighing 1.22 lbs. and making it comfortable to use for long periods.
 The camera body is primarily made of plastic, which means the Rebel T6i doesn’t have quite the strong build quality of some more expensive DSLR units, but it still feels like a reasonably well-built unit.
 Its general dimensions are 5.2 x 4.0 x 3.1 inches.
 Note that this camera is known as the Rebel T6i 750D outside of the U.S.

 Canon did a nice job with the button placement on this model, putting most of them within easy reach, so they can be used naturally.
 However, the way the T6i’s buttons work can lead to some confusion while you’re learning to use this camera.
 When shooting in viewfinder mode, some of the buttons have one function.
 But when you switch to Live View mode, where you’re using the display screen to frame the scene, some of the buttons change to a different function.
 Some of the camera’s menus change too when you switch shooting modes, which is frustrating.
 On the physical camera, you get a mode dial to flip through various shooting modes while the control dial lets you adjust the exposure.